aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/modifying-converting-psd-images/add-level-adjustment-layer-psd/_index.md

 ## Prerequisites
 1. Java Development Kit (JDK).
 If you don’t have it, download it from the [Oracle website](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html) or use OpenJDK.
-2. Aspose.PSD for Java library – get the latest JAR from this [download link](https://releases.aspose.com/psd/java/).
+2. Aspose.PSD for Java library – get the latest JAR from the [Aspose.PSD Java download page](https://releases.aspose.com/psd/java/).
 3. Basic knowledge of Java programming.
 4. An IDE such as IntelliJ IDEA, Eclipse, or NetBeans with the Aspose.PSD JAR added to the project’s classpath.